MG-/FreeBSD-live-desktop-installer/README.md

 How to use:
 * Run the script vm_host_networking_setup.sh 1 time to prepare the bridge adapter that both Qemu and Virtualbox can use.
-* Start Qemu by running vm_host_networking_setup.sh
+* Start Qemu by running start_qemu_vm.sh
-(The FreeBSD installer iso must exist in the ame directory)
+(This script expects the FreeBSD installer iso in the ame directory)
 * Or start Virtualbox with the same ISO.

 Inside the virtual machine: